tml-tuebingen/forgetting-contamination/README.md

 You can use these checkpoints to perform additional evaluations.

-In addition, the results of the evaluations in the paper for the small models are contained in an  ```evals``` folders for every checkpoint.
+In addition, the results of the evaluations in the paper for the small models are contained in  ```evals``` folders for every checkpoint.

 ## Weights & Biases Logs